eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 12  SRR1754731  1803858                0               Pedicularis rex               35236_rex
 ```

-To download the data we will use the `.run()` command, following the design
+To download the data now you simply need to use the `.run()` command.
-of all other tools in the ipyrad.analysis toolkit.
-It will not overwrite existing
+As with all other tools in the `ipyrad.analysis` toolkit existing files
-files in the workdir with the same name unless you provide the force=True argument,
+with the same name will note be overwritten unless you use the `force=True`
-and you can optinally parallelize the work by providing an ipyparallel Client object
+argument, and the work can be optionally parallelized by providing an
-as an argument to `ipyclient=` (see ipyrad.analysis docs for more details).
+ipyparallel Client object as an argument (`ipyclient=`; see
+ipyrad docs for more details).
-If the data are paired-end they will automatically be split into separate files
+If the data are paired-end they will be automatically split into separate files
-for read_1 and read_2.
+for R1 and R2.
 You can indicate the field you wish to use for file
 names with the `name_fields=` argument, or provide multiple fields to name
 files with multiple values.
 For example, to name files by their ScientificName
 \+ Run ID separated by an underscore we would run the following, which will